Conservation Focus: Snowy Owls

 CLIMATE CHANGE, SNOWY OWLS, AND ARCTIC ECOSYSTEMS

-Such is the case with our Snowy Owl study based out of Barrow, Alaska.
-The study began to understand the relationship of Snowy Owls to lemmings and the implications to breeding.
-Twenty-six years later we have examined and documented answers to many additional research queries.
+Such is the case with our Snowy Owl Research Project, based out of Utqiagvik (formerly Barrow), Alaska.
+Our research- the longest-running Snowy Owl project in the world- began in order to understand the relationship of Snowy Owls to lemmings and the implications to breeding.
+Over three decades later, we have examined and documented answers to many additional research questions.

 We know that climate change is real.
-During our time in the Arctic we have observed warming temperatures: ice is thinner, permafrost is deeper, there is less snow.
+During our time in the Arctic we have observed warming temperatures: ice is thinner, the permafrost thaw zone is deeper, there is less snow.
 The data to confirm and explain this process is exhaustive.

 However, while we have data illustrating a Snowy Owl population decline in our study area, we don’t understand why.
 Globally, Snowy Owl populations have declined 64% since 1970.

 They are listed as Vulnerable by the International Union for Conservation of Nature (IUCN), and are listed by the U.S. Fish and Wildlife Service as a Bird of Conservation Concern (2021).